All right, you've fooled around long enough. I've mentioned it. I've danced around the edges. I've stuck a toe in it, so let's just get it over with.

 I applied to the same 15 jobs every day.

-I won a
+I won a radio contest.

 I had, then lost a girlfriend (actually a rarity for me).

-this, and this, and this, and this on it.
+I started the website that was the precursor to this blog.
+And wrote this, and this, and this, and this on it.
 (What did you think the tag 'Archive' meant?)

 I turned running into training for a marathon when I realized that 7 mile runs were now "short runs".
 (I have since quite running.
 Knee issues.)